luau-lang/rfcs/docs/result-type-operator.md

 -- inferred as: ((meow: string, mrrp: string) -> (true, string)) | false type mrrp = (meow: string, mrrp: string) -> (true, string) | false
 ```
-Although it should be mentioned that result types are the only valid usecase for type pack unions, and just having a result type would remove a potential footgun of someone using type pack unions for something thats not a result type.
+Although it should be mentioned that result types are the only valid usecase for type-pack unions, and just having a result type instead of general type-pack union syntax would remove a potential footgun.
+Of someone using type pack unions for something thats not a result type.

 Do nothing, and leave it up to developers if they want to write overloaded functions, or make their own result type.